gospel-desk/www.logstown.com/_posts/2020-06-03-deisis-faithful-servants.md

 and opportunity is, as one iconographer put it, "making every single image function together with the 'team' of other images."
-If done well, this "will give a feeling of ensemble and create a stunning impression" of the group as a whole, increasing the possibility of their reception as such within the Church.
+If done well, this "will give a feeling of ensemble and create a stunning impression" of the group as a whole, aiding their reception as such within the Church.

 Therefore, I am happy to announce that Andrew Gould, principal designer at [New World Byzantine](https://newworldbyzantine.com/) and founding editor of the